 If you are thinking of taking a visa at the airport or immigration entry point, the following are your requirements:

 • A valid passport (at least six months of validity)

-• You should fill the application form for visa available at airport or immigration entry points.
+• You should fill out the application form for a visa available at the airport or immigration entry points.

-• Visa fees which should be paid in cash.
+• Visa fees should be paid in cash.

 Entry points to Nepal

 • Tribhuwan International Airport, Kathmandu